 Airtightness and Ventilation for Old London Houses in Plain English

-Are you concerned that sealing up a Victorian or Edwardian property might create damp or mould.
+Are you concerned that sealing up a Victorian or Edwardian property might create damp or mould?

 You are not alone.

-Airtightness and ventilation are two parts of the same system.
-When they work together, the result is a home that stays warm with far less energy, does not suffer from condensation, and feels calm throughout the year.
-This article explains everything in clear, plain English.
+When handled properly, the result is a home that uses far less energy, avoids condensation, and feels calm throughout the year.

 Why Victorian ventilation worked then but not now